 More about CPEP

 The usual length of the training is two years but may vary depending on the background of the fellow.
-Trainees in clinical microbiology learn diagnostic bacteriology, mycology, parasitology and virology, methods in antimicrobial testing, and techniques used in the molecular diagnosis of infectious diseases.
+Fellows in clinical microbiology learn diagnostic bacteriology, mycology, parasitology and virology, methods in antimicrobial testing, and techniques used in the molecular diagnosis of infectious diseases.
 Specifics about the clinical microbiology training is available in the training Essentials.
-Trainees in medical immunology learn testing for patients with malignancies, immunodeficiencies, autoimmune disease, allergy, and infectious diseases, as well as for patients treated with transplantation.
+Fellows in medical immunology learn testing for patients with malignancies, immunodeficiencies, autoimmune disease, allergy, and infectious diseases, as well as for patients treated with transplantation.
 Specifics about the medical immunology training is available in the training Essentials.
-All trainees receive research training and conduct original or collaborative research in conjunction with their clinical training.
-In addition, trainees study laboratory management, epidemiology, public health and laboratory safety.
+All fellows receive research training and conduct original or collaborative research in conjunction with their clinical training.
+In addition, fellows study laboratory management, epidemiology, public health and laboratory safety.

-Postdoctoral training in a CPEP-approved program is the best first step toward an exciting career and professional certification by the American Board of Medical Microbiology or the American Board of Medical Laboratory Immunology.
+Postdoctoral training in a CPEP-approved program is the best first step toward an exciting career.
 Board certification is required for most medical laboratory positions and provides peer recognition.
 If you wish to contact a board certified medical microbiologist or immunologist in your area to discuss professional opportunities, please send an email to CPEP with your contact information.
 A program graduate will contact you.
 This contact may be a helpful step toward understanding and selecting a postgraduate career path.